wq1701/wq1701/README.md

 - Confident in Presentation;
 - Practical Experience with **Linux / SAS**;
 - Comfortable using **Terminal**;
-- ❤️ Hosted one website, one R Shiny app, and one Streamlit app;
+- ❤️ Hosted one website, built one R Shiny app, and one Streamlit app;